-Solutions based on distributed data structure generally do not exploit resources (storage and bandwidth) available at users, although very recently Amazon S3 adopted the BitTorrent protocol [5] to amortize on bandwidth costs for popular data stored in their system.
-Similarly to efficient content distribution, a peer-to-peer (p2p) approach seems to be a suitable scheme for on-line backup and storage services.
+Solutions based on distributed data structure generally do not exploit resources (storage and bandwidth) available at users, although recently Amazon S3 adopted the BitTorrent protocol [4] to amortize on bandwidth costs of downloading popular data stored in their system.
+Similarly to efficient content distribution, a peerto-peer (P2P) approach seems to be a suitable scheme for on-line backup and storage services.
 In such a system, users are expected to cooperate, that is they are compelled to share their private resources (storage and bandwidth) with other participants to make the concept work.
-A notable example of a p2p backup and storage solution is Wuala [21].
-In contrast to p2p file sharing systems where tit-for-tat based cooperation is temporary and lasts only for the data transfer time, in a p2p backup and storage system user cooperation must be long-term and dedicated to well-defined partners.
-Hence, more elaborate incentives schemes are required.
+A notable example of a P2P backup and storage solution is Wuala4.
+In contrast to P2P file sharing systems where tit-for-tat based cooperation is temporary and lasts only for the data transfer time, in a P2P backup and storage system user cooperation must be long-term and dedicated to well-defined partners.